nlyu1/anthropic-2025-spongebob/README.md

 - `POST /v1/chat/completions` - Processes chat messages with OpenAI-compatible format
 - `POST /api/v1/files/` - Uploads PDF files and returns compatible metadata

+### PDF Search and Question Answering

+The backend now includes a fully integrated PDF search and question answering system:

+1. **PDF Upload and Search:**
+   - Upload your PDF files using the OpenAI-compatible files endpoint
+   - The system will search the PDF file for relevant content matching your query
+   - Search is performed on both exact matches and important keywords from your question

+2. **AI-Powered Responses:**
+   - The system uses Claude (via the Anthropic API) to generate accurate answers based only on the content found in your PDF
+   - The assistant will cite information directly from the document when possible
+   - If information isn't found in the document, the assistant will clearly indicate this

+3. **Search Strategy:**
+   - The system first tries to match your whole query
+   - If no exact matches are found, it searches for individual keywords in your question
+   - Results are ranked by relevance and provided to Claude for synthesis

 ### Working with Files

 The backend supports uploading and referencing PDF files: